kkbosch/streetsafe-procedure/README.md

 5. Resolution / Disengagement
 Work toward a safe resolution through de-escalation whenever possible.
 If the situation stabilizes, disengage in a controlled manner.
 If risk increases, follow appropriate escalation procedures and seek additional support as required.

 ---

-### 6. Scenario Examples

-**Cooperative Individual**
-An individual is present in the area but compliant when approached.
-They respond to direction without resistance and do not display signs of agitation.

-Response should remain calm and respectful.
-Provide clear instructions and allow the individual to comply at their own pace.
-Avoid unnecessary authority or pressure, as the situation is already stable.

----

-**Agitated Individual**
-An individual displays signs of frustration, agitation, or emotional distress.
-This may include raised voice, pacing, or refusal to follow direction.

-Maintain distance and avoid escalating language.
-Use active listening and acknowledge concerns without agreeing to inappropriate behavior.
-Keep communication clear and controlled, and avoid rapid or confrontational responses.

----

-**Repeat Individual / Known Behavior**
-An individual who is frequently encountered and has a known pattern of behavior, which may include previous agitation or non-compliance.

-Approach with awareness of prior interactions.
-Maintain consistency in communication and expectations.
-Avoid unnecessary escalation, as repeated negative interactions can reinforce behavior patterns.
-Focus on controlled, predictable responses.

----